msheliga1/uriHW12SQLEmpTracker/README.md

     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)
         - Deployed code name always msheliga1/github.io/RepoName !!
     Make Sure it Works
-    Insert Screencastify (Chrome) Video and/or Screenshot X2 of deployment into readme file.
+    Insert Video and/or Screenshot X2 of deployment into readme file.
+        - Screencastify (Chrome) is maxed out.
+Only 10 vids allowed.
+        - Windows10 recorder works well.
+Windows-Alt-R will record one window (but not entire screen).
+            Video saved to thisPC/videos/captures folder.
+        - Just go to google drive and you can copy the video using the Windows10 interface to google drive.
+            Share - make sure folks with the link can view the video.
+            Copy Link - So you can insert the link in the README and share it.

 ## Tools and Technologies Used
     Github - Branches not needed, but could use.
         - GitIgnore to keep NPM libraries out of gitHub repo.